 I have seen some writings from people who say that the “Thieves thing” is a total scam.
 And that this evidence is useless because it wasn’t done in “real world” situations.
 So I was very excited to see this home experiment done by someone with a PhD in biochemistry – who also does not use essential oils on a regular basis; so she really wanted to look at this for the science of it.
 Guess what?
-Thieves killed bacteria – better than vinegar, and just as well as hydrogen peroxide.
-She’s going to be doing more experiments and I’m excited to see the results.
+Thieves essential oil (undiluted) killed bacteria – better than vinegar, and just as well as hydrogen peroxide.
+She has also done experiments with diffusing Thieves essential oil and found that it does inhibit bacterial growth.

 Other essential oils companies do have some of their own versions of “Thieves” blends as well.
 And there are lots of DIY Thieves recipes out there on Pinterest.

 What do you think about using essential oils for killing germs?

 Young Living’s Thieves blend is registered in Canada as a Natural Health Product, shown to help relieve colds and coughs.

 - Deans SG, Ritchie G. Antibacterial properties of plant essential oils.
 International Journal of Food Microbiology 1987; 5(2): 165–180.

 - Fu Y, Zu Y, Chen L, Shi X, Wang Z, Sun S, Efferth T. Antimicrobial activity of clove and rosemary essential oils alone and in combination.
 Phytother Res 2007; 21(10): 989-94.